-The split-level South Boulder Recreation Center, constructed in the early 1970s and partly renovated in the 1990s, is situated in Harlow Platts Community Park.
-The facility consist of aquatics, a gymnasium, weight rooms, a multi-purpose room for dance, yoga, and other activities, a racquetball court, Pilates studio and office and administrative areas.
+The split-level SBRC, constructed in the early 1970s and partly renovated in the 1990s, is situated in Harlow Platts Community Park.
+The facility includes aquatics, a gymnasium, weight rooms, a multi-purpose room for dance, yoga, and other activities, a racquetball court, Pilates studio, and office and administrative areas.
 The center is clean and staff report that customers view it as the heart of their surrounding community.
 The center is very old and while clean and well maintained, has numerous accessibility and structural issues.
 Amenities and spaces within the facility have limited ability to meet community need.
 BPR needs to plan for its replacement in the next five years.